How to Find Negative Keywords for Free

 But negative keyword discovery is equally important, because it prevents advertisers from wasting ad spend on keywords that aren't relevant to their business or their audience.
 Negative keywords offer an opportunity to strategically restrict your PPC advertisements, so they only reach your best potential audience.

-Creating an environment where you can dynamically define effective negative keywords is extremely beneficial.
+Creating an environment where you can dynamically find effective negative keywords is extremely beneficial.
 Implementing a negative keyword strategy helps you:

 Improve Click-Through Rate (CTR) – Ensuring that your ads aren't running against irrelevant queries means exposing your account to fewer uninterested impressions.
 This means that the percentage of people who click on your ad will be greater.
 (CTR refers to the percentage of searchers who view your ad that go on to click on it.)